-Occupational therapy is an evidence-based profession dedicated to enabling health, well-being, and quality of life.
-While many health professions share these goals, occupational therapy is unique in its focus on occupation as both the means and the outcome of intervention.
+Occupational therapy is an evidence-based profession dedicated to promoting health, well-being, and quality of life in persons, communities, and populations.
+While many health professions share these goals, occupational therapy is unique in its focus on occupation, i.e., meaningful doing, as both the means and the outcome of intervention.
+Occupational therapy encourages fullest participation by changing the person's or groups', contexts, and ways of doing meaningful occupations.